 In some states, the lender can seek a personal judgment against the debtor to recover the deficiency.
 Generally, once the lender gets a deficiency judgment, the lender may collect this amount—in our example, $50,000—from the borrower.

 In Tennessee, the foreclosing lender can file a lawsuit after the nonjudicial foreclosure to get a deficiency judgment.
 The deficiency amount may be limited to the difference between the outstanding debt and the property's fair market value at the time of the sale if the borrower shows that the sale price was materially less than the property's value.
 (Tenn.
-Code Ann. § 35-5-118).
+Code § 35-5-117).

-For more information on federal mortgage servicing laws, as well as foreclosure relief options, go to the Consumer Financial Protection Bureau (CFPB) website.
+For more information on federal mortgage servicing laws and foreclosure relief options, go to the Consumer Financial Protection Bureau (CFPB) website.

-How courts and agencies interpret and apply laws can change.
-And some rules can even vary within a state.
-These are just some of the reasons to consider consulting a lawyer if you're facing a foreclosure.
 If you have questions about Tennessee's foreclosure process or want to learn about potential defenses to a foreclosure and possibly fight the foreclosure in court, consider talking to a foreclosure attorney.
+Talking to a HUD-approved housing counselor about different loss mitigation options is also a good idea.